 At the 2000 Academy of Television Arts and Sciences Awards (the Emmys), the show won a record nine Emmy awards - the most for any season of a television series - and it was also only in its first season.

-The set is supposedly so realistic that Warner Brothers studio tour groups are not permitted inside the sound stages where the show is filmed due to White House security concerns.
+The set was supposedly so realistic, that Warner Brothers studio tour groups are not permitted inside the sound stages where the show was filmed, due to White House security concerns.
 (Some exterior sets, including the South Portico, may be viewed on the tour.)

 In the opening credits, there is a still shot of Martin Sheen's character, President Bartlett leaning on a desk with his head bowed.
 We see him from the back.
 This was a direct tribute to the famous photograph of President John F. Kennedy taken during the Cuban Missile Crisis.
 The only difference is that JFK was holding a cigar in his hand.